Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy Using Anonymization

-Thus, for large enough $n$, we have $P\left(\widetilde{F}=F\right)\rightarrow 1$, so the adversary can reconstruct the association graph for the anonymized version of data with small error probability.
-Note that reconstruction of the association graph does not require the adversary's knowledge about user statistics (i.e., the values of $p_u$'s). \end{proof}
+Now, we can conclude, for large enough $n$, we have $\mathbb{P}\left(\widetilde{G}\simeq G\right)\to 1$, so the adversary can reconstruct the association graph of the anonymized version of the data with an arbitrarily small error probability.
+Note that reconstruction of the association graph does not require the adversary's knowledge about user statistics (i.e., the values of $\textbf{p}_u$'s).\end{proof} }

-The structure of the association graph $(G)$ can leak a lot of information.
-For example, in Figure \ref{fig:identity}, the identity map is the only automorphism of the association graph $G$.
-Thus, it is obvious that the adversary can uniquely identify all of the users if he/she can reconstruct the association graph $\widetilde{G}$ of the anonymized data.
+The structure of the association graph $(G)$ can leak a lot of information. { For the rest of this section, we consider a graph structure shown in Figure~\ref{fig:graph}.
+In this structure, $G_l$, the subgraph consisting of the users the adversary wants to de-anonymize, has $s_l$ vertices and is disjoint from the reminder of the association graph.
+So, we can write $G_l(\mathcal{V}_l, F_l)$, where $|\mathcal{V}_l|=s_l$.
+Note that we assume $s_l$ is finite.
+In particular, the subgraph $G_l$ can be thought of as a group of ``friends'' or ``associates'' such that their data sets are dependent.
+In Section~\ref{appendixA}, we discuss how our methodology can be applied to the settings where the subgraph $G_l$ is not disjoint from the reminder of the graph $(G')$~\cite{Com1, Com2, Com3,Com4, Com5, Com6,Com7,Com8, Com_Negar, Com_Negar2}.}

-To be able to derive further results, we need to make some assumptions on the structure of the association graph.
-For the rest of the paper, we consider a graph structure shown in Figure \ref{fig:graph}, where the association graph consists of $f$ disjoint subgraphs,

-where subgraph $G_j$ is a connected graph on $s_j$ vertices.
-In particular, each subgraph $G_j$ can be thought of as a group of ``friends'' or ``associates'' such that their data sets are dependent.
-So, we can write $G_j(\mathcal{V}_j, F_j)$, where $|\mathcal{V}_j|=s_j$.
-Note that, we assume $s_j$'s are finite.

-The following theorem states that if the number of observations per user $(m)$ is significantly larger than $n^{\frac{2}{s}} $ in this two-states model, where $s$ is the size of the group that the user belongs to, then the adversary can successfully de-anonymize the users in that group.
+The following theorem states that if the number of observations per user $(m)$ is significantly larger than $n^{\frac{2}{s(r-1)}+\alpha} $ in the $r$-state model, where $s$ is the size of a group, then the adversary can successfully de-anonymize the users in that group.